NASA's solar probe "touches" the sun, beams back a surprising first set of findings

+"We've learned a great deal about our star in the past several decades, but we really needed a mission like Parker Solar Probe to go into the Sun's atmosphere," said Nour E. Raouafi, project scientist at Johns Hopkins Applied Physics Laboratory.
+"What we've learned in just these three solar orbits alone has changed a lot of what we know about the Sun."

-NASA launched the Parker Solar Probe on Aug.
+The space agency launched the Parker Solar Probe on Aug.
 12, 2018, and was able to insert the heat-resistant spacecraft into an elliptical orbit around the sun.
-The orbit slingshots the probe at such a pace that it's already earned the title of "fastest ever human-made object" and, using Venus for a gravity assist, the probe will continue to decrease its distance to the solar system's big heater.
+The orbit slingshots the probe at such a pace that it's already earned the title of "fastest-ever human-made object" and, using Venus for a gravity assist, the probe will continue to decrease its distance to the solar system's big heater.

-In a suite of four papers, published in the journal Nature on Wednesday, researchers detail the first measurements taken by the PSP from inside the sun's aura of plasma, a region known as the "corona," and analyze data from the PSP's first two close approaches, which occurred in November 2018 and April 2019.
+In a suite of four papers, published in the journal Nature on Wednesday, researchers detail the first measurements taken by the Parker Solar Probe from inside the sun's aura of plasma, a region known as the corona, and analyze data from the PSP's first two close approaches, which occurred in November 2018 and April 2019.
 Temperatures in the corona hover between 2 million and 5 million degrees Fahrenheit, but how it's heated and how subatomic particles behave within has remained something of a puzzle for astronomers.

 The corona also generates the solar wind, streams of energetic particles that emanate out into the solar system.
 In the past, astronomers have been able to measure these streams closer to Earth, but thanks to state-of-the-art tools aboard the PSP (hidden behind an impressive heat shield), some of the sun's secrets are beginning to be unraveled.